2022 Karachi Kings season

 The Karachi Kings (often abbreviated as KK) is a franchise cricket team which competes in Pakistan Super League (PSL).
 The team is based in Karachi, the provincial capital of Sindh, Pakistan.
 The team was coached by Peter Moores, and captained by Babar Azam.
+The season ended with Karachi Kings losing 9 matches out of 10 and finishing last on the points table.
 Wasim Akram is the president of Karachi Kings.